 1) Almonds and cholesterol

-A study published in the Journal of the American Dietetic Association in 2005 suggested that consuming almonds increases vitamin E levels in the plasma and red blood cells and also lowers cholesterol levels.4
+A study published in the Journal of the American Dietetic Association suggested that consuming almonds increases vitamin E levels in the plasma and red blood cells and also lowers cholesterol levels.

 "This study is important because it shows that eating almonds can significantly boost levels of vitamin E in the diet and bloodstream.
 Vitamin E is a powerful antioxidant that defends your cells against damage on a daily basis and prevents artery-clogging oxidation of cholesterol.
 Eating a handful of almonds a day is a great way to get the vitamin E your body needs to stay healthy."

 Ella Haddad, DrPH, RD, Loma Linda University, CA